Hunter Street Baptist Church

 Hunter Street Baptist Church (established 1907) is a Baptist Church located in Hoover, Alabama, a suburb of Birmingham.
 It is affiliated with the Southern Baptist Convention.

 As of 2018, the church has a membership of approximately 4,500.
 The church is known for its motto "Hunter Street is not a building, but a people; people committed to God and to each other."
-The Pastor, Buddy Gray, preaches from the Bible.
 Adults grow in faith in Small groups and Bible studies.
 The Arts Academy offers music lessons, kids can play sports, and young children learn in Weekday Education.

-Dr. Buddy Gray is the senior pastor, having served since 1986.
+Rev. Chandler Snyder was elected senior pastor on June 28, 2026.
+Dr. Buddy Gray was the senior pastor from 1986 through June 2026.
 Gray previously served as the church's youth pastor from 1978 to 1980 while he was a student at Samford University.

 History

 The church was established in 1907.
 It was originally located in the western section of Birmingham, some 20 mi from its current location.
 The original meeting location was in the Compton Hill community, now called Fairview.
 The church originally met in various temporary locations, including a school and several private homes.
 The first permanent house of worship for this congregation was built in 1908 at the intersection of Hayes Avenue and Hunter Street (now Eufaula Avenue and 24th Street).
 They remained in this location until December 1928, when they moved to a larger facility at the corner of 17th Street and 4th Court West, approximately 1/3-mile from the previous location.
 This new building included a sanctuary that seated over 700, as well as numerous Sunday School classrooms.
 Numerical growth occurred in the church throughout the next several decades, making Hunter Street one of the largest Baptist churches in Birmingham, if not all of Alabama.
 A chapel and additional educational space was constructed across the street from the newer location in 1952, and in 1958, a new 1800-seat sanctuary was dedicated.
 This sanctuary was constructed adjoining the 1952 building.
 During the 1960s, the church broadcast its Sunday morning worship service live, first on radio on WAQY 1220, then beginning in 1967 on WBMG-TV (now WIAT).
 This broadcast ministry continued through 1972.
 A Family Life Center, with a gymnasium and game room, was constructed in 1974.